1984 Philippine parliamentary election

 A parliamentary election was held on May 14, 1984, in the Philippines.
 Like past elections, charges of bribery, protests and complaints on irregularities marred the elections.
 Former Manila Times publisher Chino Roces and former senator and opposition leader Jose W. Diokno supported the campaign boycotting the election.
 The National Movement for Free Elections (NAMFREL) helped mitigate electoral fraud during the election.

 The ruling Kilusang Bagong Lipunan (KBL) retained a majority in parliament, but the opposition United Nationalist Democratic Organization (UNIDO) made massive gains, winning 60 seats and reducing the KBL's majority to 114 compared to the 150 they had in 1978.
 This was the first Philippine election to happen after the end of the controversial martial law period from 1972 to 1981.

 The opposition's success was due in most part to the public fallout after the assassination of Benigno Aquino Jr. on August 21, 1983.
 His murder exposed an increasingly incapable administration under President Ferdinand Marcos, exposing serious corruption and nepotism within, including from Marcos' wife Imelda, as well as exposing Marcos' worsening health at that time.
 As a result of Aquino's assassination and subsequent investigation, the political opposition became more widespread and united, rallying behind his widow Corazon Aquino.
 The economy was also in crisis with severe poverty and debt dragging down growth, which was attributed to the Reagan administration's decision to distance itself from Marcos following Aquino's death, resulting in fewer investments that boosted the regime earlier before.

-The gains from UNIDO, among other factors would force Marcos to call the for the 1986 snap presidential election, which would ultimately see him ousted following accusations of fraud, leading to Corazon Aquino becoming president.
+The gains from UNIDO, among other factors would force Marcos to call for the 1986 snap presidential election, which would ultimately see him ousted following accusations of fraud, leading to Corazon Aquino becoming president.